 Skip to Content

 BONNEVILLE COUNTY, Idaho (KIFI) — A toddler was airlifted to Eastern Idaho Regional Medical Center over the weekend after a dramatic rollover crash left the child trapped underwater.
-Fortunately, a group that was four-wheeling in the area — who reportedly volunteer for local fire and EMS services - came to their rescue.
+Fortunately, a group of teens and a couple that was four-wheeling in the area — who reportedly volunteer for local fire and EMS services - came to their rescue.

 According to Sgt.
-Bryan Lovell of the Bonneville County Sheriff's Office, on Saturday, June 6th, a woman and her two children were driving toward Swan Valley on Fall Creek Road—near Porcupine Creek and Rash Canyon—when her truck flipped into Fall Creek.
+Bryan Lovell of the Bonneville County Sheriff's Office, on Saturday, June 6th, a mother and her two children were driving on Fall Creek Road when her truck flipped over and landed upside down in Fall Creek, pinning her and her two children beneath the water's surface.

 Article Topic Follows: Top Stories